ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Right-to-left User Interfaces.rst

 properties.
 The separate read-only property ``effectiveLayoutDirection`` can be used to query the effective layout direction of positioners and model views that takes the mirroring into account.
-Similarly the `Text </sdk/apps/qml/QtQuick/qtquick-releasenotes#text>`__, `TextInput </sdk/apps/qml/QtQuick/TextInput/>`__ and `TextEdit </sdk/apps/qml/QtQuick/TextEdit/>`__ types have gained the read-only property ``effectiveHorizontalAlignment`` for querying the effective visual alignment of text.
-For anchors, the read only `anchors.mirrored </sdk/apps/qml/QtQuick/Item#anchors.top-prop>`__ property reflects whether anchors have been mirrored.
+Similarly the `Text </sdk/apps/qml/QtQuick/qtquick-releasenotes/#text>`_ , :ref:`TextInput <sdk_qtquick_textinput>` and :ref:`TextEdit <sdk_qtquick_textedit>` types have gained the read-only property ``effectiveHorizontalAlignment`` for querying the effective visual alignment of text.
+For anchors, the read only :ref:`anchors.mirrored <sdk_qtquick_item#anchors.top-prop>` property reflects whether anchors have been mirrored.

-Note that application layouts and animations that are defined using `x </sdk/apps/qml/QtQuick/Item#x-prop>`__ property values (as opposed to anchors or positioner types) are not affected by the `LayoutMirroring </sdk/apps/qml/QtQuick/LayoutMirroring/>`__ attached property.
+Note that application layouts and animations that are defined using :ref:`x <sdk_qtquick_item#x-prop>` property values (as opposed to anchors or positioner types) are not affected by the :ref:`LayoutMirroring <sdk_qtquick_layoutmirroring>` attached property.
 Therefore, adding right-to-left support to these types of layouts may require some code changes to your application, especially in views that rely on both the anchors and x coordinate-based positioning.
-Here is one way to use the
-`LayoutMirroring </sdk/apps/qml/QtQuick/LayoutMirroring/>`__ attached
-property to apply mirroring to an item that is positioned using `x </sdk/apps/qml/QtQuick/Item#x-prop>`__ coordinates:
+Here is one way to use the :ref:`LayoutMirroring <sdk_qtquick_layoutmirroring>` attached property to apply mirroring to an item that is positioned using :ref:`x <sdk_qtquick_item#x-prop>` coordinates:

 .. code:: qml